jeya24/TaskEase/README.md

 Key Features:

 Add Tasks: Seamlessly add new tasks or to-dos with a simple input interface. <br>
-Delete Tasks: Easily remove completed or unwanted tasks from the list.
+Delete Tasks: Easily remove completed or unwanted tasks from the list. <br>
-Search Functionality: Quickly find specific tasks using the search feature.
+Search Functionality: Quickly find specific tasks using the search feature. <br>
-Mark as Done: Check off tasks as completed with a tap, visually indicating their status change.
+Mark as Done: Check off tasks as completed with a tap, visually indicating their status change. <br>
-Strike-Through Display: Completed tasks are visually distinguished with strike-through formatting for easy identification.
+Strike-Through Display: Completed tasks are visually distinguished with strike-through formatting for easy identification. <br>